We dared to design the first MEMS speaker on the market.

 USound is disrupting the audio industry, setting new standards in audio experience, and maximizing the degrees of freedom in manufacturing wearables and hearables.

-We are leaders in acoustic solutions based on MEMS speakers, enabling manufacturers to bring new revolutionary audio products to the market.
+We are leaders in acoustic solutions based on MEMS speakers.
+Since 2018, we have been enabling our customers to bring new revolutionary audio products to the market.
 USound achieves this through radical miniaturization, power reduction, and increased production efficiency.

-Ferruccio Bottoni is Co-Founder and CEO of USound GmbH and Fauna Audio GmbH, strong-growing Austrian high-tech companies revolutionizing the personal audio field with their MEMS speakers-based products.
-Bottoni started at STMicroelectronics in 1995 working on developing the flash memory.
-Subsequently, he joined Robert Bosch GmbH in 1999 where he contributed to the ramp-up of MEMS in the automotive market.
-He finally joined Sensordynamics in 2009 as VP operations until 2013.
-During his career, Ferruccio has covered several positions including Quality and Reliability Engineer, Process Manufacturing Manager, Technical Purchasing Manager and VP Operations.
-In 2014, he founded USound together with Andrea Rusconi and Jörg Schönbacher and, with a team of exceptional engineers, developed the first MEMS speaker in the market.
-In 2019, USound launched its first product to the market, audio glasses, under the brand Fauna Audio GmbH.
+Ferruccio Bottoni is Co-Founder and CEO of USound with the vision to dominate the future audio market by replacing existing technologies.
+His mission is to enable customers to bring new revolutionary audio products to the market.
+After attending the University of Milan and joining the UN “Restore Hope” operation in Somalia Ferruccio started his career at STMicroelectronics in 1995 working on developing flash memories.
+Subsequently, he joined Robert Bosch in 1999 where he was responsible for high-volume production ramp-ups of automotive MEMS products.
+He finally joined SensorDynamics in 2009 as VP Operations until 2013.
+During his career, Ferruccio covered several positions including Quality and Reliability Engineer, Process Manufacturing Manager, Technical Purchasing Manager and VP Operations.
+Ferruccio co-founded USound together with Andrea Rusconi and Jörg Schönbacher and with the support of Herbert Gartner.

 Andrea Rusconi Clerici has 20+ years of technical experience in the MEMS industry, covering several engineering and management positions in R&D, product development, manufacturing engineering, and operations.
 He has experience in research (Fraunhofer Institute), large companies (STMicroelectronics, Maxim Integrated) and start-up (Sensordynamics).
 At STMicroelectronics, he was a key player in realizing the impressive MEMS business growth from scratch to 250M$/Y in 5 years; achievements ranged from new technologies IP and development to product families mass production.